-Biden and Harris to address supporters after winning election, ousting Trump
+Biden preaches unity, promises to address coronavirus crisis in first speech as president-elect

 Biden will win the presidential election, Fox News Decision Desk projects

-President-elect Joe Biden and Vice President-elect Kamala Harris will address supporters Saturday evening in Wilmington, Del., after earlier claiming victory in the presidential election after the Fox News Decision Desk projected that they will defeat President Trump and Vice President Mike Pence, denying him a second term.
+President-elect Joe Biden on Saturday night claimed "a clear victory" and preached unity as he addressed supporters in Wilmington, Del., after earlier in the day taking a projected victory in a contentious presidential election.

+The remarks by Biden came hours after the Fox News Decision Desk projected that he and Vice President-elect Kamala Harris will defeat President Trump and Vice President Mike Pence, denying them a second term.

+"The people of this nation have spoken.
+They delivered us a clear victory.
+A convincing victory.
+A victory for we the people," Biden said.
+"The most votes ever cast for a presidential ticket in the history of this nation."

+Biden was projected the winner of the presidential election after days of vote-counting, but secured more than 75 million votes, just over 50% of the national popular vote.
+As of Saturday evening, he is projected to get at least 290 electoral votes with a handful more on the table.

+Also part of Biden's mandate was to address the coronavirus crisis, an issue that defined the presidential campaign and which many say potentially lead to his victory.

+"Our work begins with getting COVID under control," Biden said, noting his plan to announce a panel of coronavirus advisers for his transition team.
+He added that Americans will not be able to experience "all the moments that matter most to us until we get it under control."

-Projections for a Biden win in Pennsylvania and Nevada put him over the 270 electoral votes required to win the presidency.
+Projections showed Biden winning in Pennsylvania and Nevada, which put him over the 270 electoral votes required to win the presidency.

 Biden is the oldest person ever elected to the presidency.
 Harris is the first woman elected to the vice-presidency.

 Ahead of Biden's speech, music was playing and supporters dancing at the event.
 The campaign passed out glow sticks and American flags to supporters.
 There are some 400 cars at the event, most of which are adorned with Biden-Harris signs.

-Biden is likely to take a unifying tone after a contentious campaign, following a tweet claiming victory in which he said he would represent the entire country, not just his voters.
+Supporters loudly honked their horns as Harris took the stage.

+"When our very democracy was on the ballot this election, with the very soul of America at stake," Harris told supporters.
+"You ushered in a new day for America."

+"For four years you marched and organized for equality and justice," Harris continued, "And then you voted.
+And you delivered a clear message.
+You chose hope and unity, decency, science and yes, truth."

 BIDEN WINS PRESIDENCY, TRUMP DENIED SECOND TERM IN WHITE HOUSE, FOX NEWS PROJECTS